siddheswarojha/CAT-Dev-Env-/README.md

     CAT is one of the most adavnced courier tracking system.
 The application provides users the power to track their courier and parcel in realtime using the android application.

     This application is supported by SpringBoot for the backend.
-The

     The feature provided in the first release are:

     1. User Authentication
     2. Tracking packages
     3. Ordering Parcels
-    4. Real time chat with admins
-    5. Complaint and other issues
+    4. Complaint and other issues